-If you want to learn about the weather, then this tornado science experiment is a fun way to simulate what a tornado vortex is like in a nutshell – or rather in a jar or bottle.
+If you want to teach your child more about the weather, then this experiment is a fun way to simulate what a tornado vortex is like in a nutshell – or rather in a jar… There’s some flexibility on what ingredients you can use too, most of which being common in a household.
+The jar tornado science experiment is not only fun, but simple and safe to set up.
+Show your child the wonders of the weather with an amazing looking tornado in a jar!

 You will need: